Maintenance Technician I & II

 -

-Effectively performs all of the Maintenance Technician I duties as described (see #1-15) above;
+Demonstrates ability to consistently meet or exceed expectations in performance of the Maintenance Technician I duties as described above (see #1-#11) and;

 -

-Experience and skilled in several of the following: plumbing, irrigation, electrical, carpentry, athletic field prep, trail maintenance, welding, mechanics, snow removal and herbicide application etc.
+Demonstrates advanced knowledge of or skill sets in one or more of the following areas; plumbing, irrigation, electrical, carpentry, athletic field prep, trail maintenance, mechanics, snow removal and herbicide application; or,

 -